Role: Establish ground rules

 A Monitor is naturally assertive and are generally more expressive than a Mentor.
 Monitors will actively seek interaction within a few minutes of meeting a new dog.
 This does not necessarily mean that they invite interaction.
 If they feel the dog is not ready for that level of interaction, they will converse with them in a more subtle manner.

 In a group situation, they actively approach each dog individually throughout the session and check that they're feeling comfortable.
 This gives the other dogs confidence, as they know the Nanny is there for support, should they need it.

 Once they have checked on every group member, they will then focus on the dogs that feel the most uncomfortable.This is often a dog who becomes withdrawn.
 Sometimes they will just follow and walk alongside a dog who is not comfortable and other times they may invite play.
 It totally depends on the other dog and how, at that moment, they are feeling.

 The Nanny will resolve conflict by approaching in a calmer manner than a Monitor when interrupting unsociable behaviour.
 Nannys naturally choose a more jovial approach.
 They may bark and then play bow and/or literally pat them on the shoulder to attract their attention.
-A strong confident Nanny will split if they need to but prefer to resolve any conflict by mediation.
+A strong confident Nanny will separate dogs if they need to, but prefer to resolve any conflict by mediation.

 Role: Maintain harmony

 For me, the Nanny is the most amazing of all the Teaching Dogs.
 They work very differently to any other Teaching Dog and can often play any role needed in a situation.
 Although their preferred choice is always to work only as a Nanny.
 They are extremely generous dogs and are at their happiest when everyone else is happy.